 Natural Play Area

-The newest coming addition to the waterfront will be the Natural Play Area which will be constructed in 2019.
-It will be a magical place for Sasquatch, named Eegah, to share with guests.
-It will include a hill-side slide, log steppers, xylophone, drums, a boulder maze, log balancing beams and don’t forget a fun climbing rope Sasquatch will use to play tug-a-war with Erric the Erratic.
+Come explore the newest addition to the waterfront.
+The Natural Play Area had its official grand opening on June 7th, 2019.
+The playground features a giant Sasquatch named Eegah along with a hill-side slide, log steppers, xylophone, drums, a boulder maze, log balancing beams and don’t forget a fun climbing rope connecting Eegah to Erric the Erratic.
+It’s fun for the whole family!

 Connecting Communities – Columbia River Trail